andyklimczak/getting-started-with-phoenix/GUIDE.md

 end
 ```

-The route above declares that GET /articles requests are mapped to the index action of ArticleController.
+The route above declares that `GET /articles` requests are mapped to the index action of `ArticleController`.

 Let's create the `ArticleController` at `lib/blog_web/controllers/article_controller.ex` with our `index` action next:
 ```elixir